JohnAzmy/ci_Phonebook/README.md

-# php_searchproject
+# CodeIgniter phonebook CRUD
-Search in mysql database with data access layer and autocomplete functionality ** Configure database on 'include/config.php' database script in 'db/script.sql'
+This bootstrap listing for phonebook entries with CRUD functions and Ajax edit

+* database script in 'db/phonebook.sql'
+* configure database in CodeIgniter config folder